LeSS Basics Training with Michigan Technology Services

 All participants will be receiving a Certified LeSS Basics certificate.
 The LeSS Basics Certificate will not expire.

 Additional Benefits of taking our LeSS course

 Participants are eligible for 8 Education Hours for the PMI Agile Certified Practitioner application, 8 PMI PDUs (Professional Development Units).

-The next LeSS basics class in Farmington Hills will be scheduled in 2019.
-The regular course fee is $895/student, but early enrollment, is $745/student.
+The next LeSS basics class in Farmington Hills will be Saturday, September 14, 2019.
+The regular course fee is $895/student, but early enrollment, prior to August 13, is $745/student.

 Private classes for groups are available upon request.
 Call 248-489-0408 for details.

 For additional LeSS Basics Training with Michigan Technology Services class information or to request a class date contact Michigan Technology Services.
 248-489-0408